 A Salesman is able to build a level of trust with us in five minutes that the average person would take a half-hour to construct, as “the essence of Salesmen is that, on some level, they cannot be resisted.”17 You don’t even have to be in person for them to make their Sale, simply watching them speak on video will have the same effect as if you were in person.

-Something that Osama bin Ladin seemed to understand well.
+Something that Osama bin Laden seemed to understand well.

-In his attempt to spread his social contagion of Al Qaeda he has relied heavily on videotaped speeches, with tremendous success.
+In his attempt to spread his social contagion of al-Qaeda he has relied heavily on videotaped speeches, with tremendous success.
 In one case, only three months after watching him speak on tape a group of men found themselves driving to train stations on a mission to try and kill hundreds of civilians.
-Portrayals in the Western media of bin Ladin and other militant Islamists as purely evil or motivated only by the hatred of some intrinsic value in our societies are totally off the mark, and ignore both the simple and straightforward message bin Ladin delivered in an attempt to appeal to the foundations of Islam and the innate magnetism of his charisma.
+Portrayals in the Western media of bin Laden and other militant Islamists as purely evil or motivated only by the hatred of some intrinsic value in our societies are totally off the mark, and ignore both the simple and straightforward message bin Laden delivered in an attempt to appeal to the foundations of Islam and the innate magnetism of his charisma.

 But the most profound parallel goes well beyond the superficial.